-- The student has a non-Dutch nationality/is a foreign passport holder, and one of the parents/ legal guardians is temporarily employed in The Netherlands; - Or the student has Dutch nationality and has lived and attended school abroad for at least two years; - Or the student has Dutch nationality and has a parent/legal guardian (with whom the student will be living) who will be stationed abroad within two years. - The IB Diploma Programme is open for Dutch students who finished HAVO 5 and VWO 4 as well.
+- The student has a non-Dutch nationality/is a foreign passport holder, and one of the parents/ legal guardians is temporarily employed in The Netherlands; - Or the student has Dutch nationality and has lived and attended school abroad for at least two years; - Or the student has Dutch nationality and has a parent/legal guardian (with whom the student will be living) who will be stationed abroad within two years. - The IB Diploma Programme is open for Dutch students who successfully finished HAVO 5 or VWO 4.

 One other condition is that the school programme should be appropriate for the student's needs and the student should be able to benefit from the programme.
-Admission to the school will be confirmed only after it has been established by the Head of School that the programme is appropriate for the child's needs and a place is available.
+Admission to the school will be confirmed only after it has been established by the Admissions Team that the programme is appropriate for the child's needs and a place is available.

-10.2 ADMISSIONS FOR THE SCHOOL YEAR 2023-2024
+10.2 ADMISSIONS FOR THE SCHOOL YEAR 2024-2025

-In the academic year 2023-2024, International School Delft offers the International Baccalaureate Primary Years Programme (4-11 years), the International Baccalaureate Middle Years Programme (11-16 years) and the first year of the International Baccalaureate Diploma Programme.
-The year after, the school will expand to offer the final year of the IB DP.
+In the academic year 2024-2025, International School Delft offers the International Baccalaureate Primary Years Programme (4-11 years), the International Baccalaureate Middle Years Programme (11-16 years) and the International Baccalaureate Diploma Programme.
+Students may be admitted throughout the year, except for the IB Diploma Programme.
+Students cannot join the DP Programme midway through its two-year duration.